 The [Organization] is authorized a total of 102 positions and operates two patrol boats.
 The staff is headed by the Chief of Police/Provost Marshal (GS-083-11).
 The Chief of Guards (GS-085-10) oversees the land-based guard staff.
 The patrol boat component is headed by the Harbor Patrol Captain (HPC) (GS-085-8) who reports directly to the Chief of Police.
 The patrol boat operations staff reporting to the HPC is organized into four groups.
 Each group is staffed by one GS-7 Supervisory Security Guard (Patrol Boat Operator) and three GS-6 Security Guard (Patrol Boat Operators).
 Two groups work a set day shift of 6:00 A.M to 6:30 P.M and two groups work a set evening shift of 6:00 P.M to 6:30 A.M., including weekends and holidays.
 Cycles for these groups vary over the two week pay period, e.g., four days on and three days off the first week and three days on and four days off the second week.
-Each shift includes one GS-7 Supervisory Security Guard (Patrol Boat Operator)).
-Each shift includes two land-based
+Each shift includes one GS-7 Supervisory

-[Organization] staff members, typically a GS-5 Security Guard and GS-6 Police Officer, so that each boat is staffed by three people.
+Security Guard (Patrol Boat Operator) who serves as the shift supervisor (the appellants) over staff on both patrol boats (three GS-6 Security Guard (Patrol Boat Operators)).
+Each shift includes two land-based [Organization] staff members, typically a GS-5 Security Guard and GS-6 Police Officer, so that each boat is staffed by three people.